In this post: Looking for fall decorating ideas to warm up your living spaces? Here are 12 tips for adding fall color to the living room.⇒

 Of course you can go with classic orange, but the more interesting pumpkins in both shape and color can be found at farm stands in pale warm colors.
 I’m a big fan of heirloom pumpkins and scatter them about all over the house.

-10. Cup of tea with a book
+10. Cup of Tea on a Stack of Books

-I’m always happy to display my teacups, but what better opportunity than relaxing with a book and a cup of tea?
+I’m always happy to display my teacups, and what better opportunity than relaxing with a book and a cup of tea?
 A steaming cup of tea says fall to me and it also suggests a note of tranquility.

 There are innumerable ways to add fall color to your home, but my favorites are the ones that celebrate the snug and homey intimacy of the season.
 Rich but softened color is my current mantra and a neutral base is the optimal way to showcase the palette.
 Play with these tones and enjoy this simple pleasures this season has to offer!

 To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided similar options.
 If an item is out of stock but may be restocked, I left it on the list.